Namit1867/microservices-uv-poetry-fastapi-grpc/README.md

-# 🧩 Microservices Architecture with FastAPI + gRPC + Poetry + Docker
+# 🧩 Microservices Architecture with FastAPI + gRPC + Poetry + Dockers

 This project demonstrates a minimal **microservices architecture** using: